ekchew/intern/README.md

 	>>> color1 is color2
 	True

 Here, we have written a `Color` class and instantiated it twice with the same (red) color.
-Note the last query reads `color1 is color2`. `color1 == color2` would be true regardless of whether the class interns, but `color1 is color2` means both variables are references to the same single object.
+Note the last query reads `color1 is color2`. `color1 == color2` would be true regardless of whether the class interns, but `color1 is color2` means both variables are referencing the same single object.

 Note that interning should only ever be done on an immutable class!
-If you started changing `color1`'s attributes after the fact, the internment logic will break down.
+If you started changing `color1`'s attributes after the fact, the internment logic would break down.

 You could use property decorators to ensure the attributes are read-only.